 While driving through Provo Canyon, you must stop at Bridal Veil Falls.
 Since we’ve had so much snow this winter, there was an abundance of water at the falls.
 Unfortunately, there was work being done at the falls so we only had the chance to take some pictures from the road.

 We have so much more to share.
 This was just the beginning of their trip!
 We would be traveling together to Moab for some Utah adventure at Arches and Canyonlands National Parks and Dead Horse State Park.

 We will have another post this Friday and one Saturday.
 Friday’s post will also feature a video!
 Our YouTube Channel has some short videos uploaded.
-You can also subscribe by clicking the subscribe button and you can get notification of new videos by clicking the bell.
+You can also subscribe by clicking the subscribe button and you can get notifications of new videos by clicking the bell.